Saleh Abu Al-Shamat

-Saleh Waheb Abu Al-Shamat (صالح وهيب أبو الشامات; born 11 August 2002) is a Saudi Arabian footballer who plays as a midfielder for Al-Ahli and the Saudi Arabia national team.
+Saleh Waheeb Abu Al-Shamat (صالح وهيب أبو الشامات; born 11 August 2002) is a Saudi Arabian footballer who plays as a midfielder for Al-Ahli and the Saudi Arabia national team.
+He is the twin brother of fellow player Mohammed Abu Al-Shamat.

 Club career

 Abu Al-Shamat started his career at the age of 8 in youth teams of Al-Ahli.
 He moved to Al-Qadsiah in 2017.
 On 5 November 2020, he signed his first professional contract with Al-Qadsiah.
 On 14 May 2021, Abu Al-Shamat made his debut for Al-Qadsiah in the 1–0 loss against former club Al-Ahli.
 On 24 January 2024, Abu Al-Shamat joined Al-Taawoun on a six-month loan.

 On 22 July 2024, Abu Al-Shamat joined Al-Khaleej on a three-year deal.
 On 1 August 2025, he joined Al-Ahli on a three-year deal.

 International career

 On 4 September 2025, Abu Al-Shamat made his international debut for Saudi Arabia in a 2–1 friendly victory over North Macedonia.
 A month later, on 8 October, he scored his first international goal in a 3–2 win against Indonesia during the fourth round of the 2026 FIFA World Cup qualification.